Middlesex: Areas transferred to Surrey and Hertfordshire County Councils

 The remaining areas were Potters Bar Urban District, which became part of the administrative county of Hertfordshire, and Sunbury-on-Thames Urban District and Staines Urban District, which became part of the administrative county of Surrey.
 Following the changes, local acts of Parliament relating to Middlesex were henceforth to apply to the entirety of the nine "North West London Boroughs".

 In 1974, the three urban districts that had been transferred to Hertfordshire and Surrey were abolished and became the districts of Hertsmere (part only) and Spelthorne respectively.
 In 1995 the village of Poyle was transferred from Spelthorne to the Berkshire borough of Slough.
 Additionally, the Greater London boundary to the west and north has been subject to several small changes since 1965.

 Judicial areas

 On its creation in 1965, Greater London was divided into five Commission Areas for justice.
 The one named "Middlesex" consisted of the boroughs of Barnet, Brent, Ealing, Enfield, Haringey, Harrow, Hillingdon and Hounslow.
-It was abolished on 1 July 2003.
+It was abolished on 1 July 2003, when all of the commission areas were merged into one.

 Earldom

-The title Earl of Middlesex was created twice, in 1622 and 1677, but became extinct in 1843.
+The title Earl of Middlesex was created twice, in 1622 and 1675, but became extinct in 1843.